 It may be transferred to any other location within the Metropolitan Area of Lyon by decision of the federal board of trustees.
-Any transfer to a location falling outside of this scope shall be approved by the federal general assembly.
+Any transfer to a location falling outside of this scope shall be subject to the approval of the extraordinary federal general assembly.

-ARTICLE 6 I DURATION
+ARTICLE 6.
+DURATION